-- a.
+a.
 FAOs are the Navy's globally embedded, persistently forward, strategic operators.
-Career progression produces FAOs who bring assured global access and posture, interoperability with U.S. partners, and positional advantage for the Fleet.
-FAOs advance Joint Force and Navy global objectives outlined in the National Defense Strategy, the Tri-Service Maritime Strategy and the CNO's NAVPLAN by delivering information, influence, and access advantages and combined lethality with Allies and Partners.
-Successful FAOs demonstrate sustained superior performance and increasing responsibilities along three billet types: Security Cooperation (OPNAV, Fleet and CCMD Staff or Offices of Defense Cooperation; Human Intelligence and Influence Operations (Defense Attaché Service); and Strategy, Plans, Policy (Navy, Joint, or Inter-Agency staffs). - b.
-Fully qualified FAOs receive one of five regional AQDs: FAO Q ME AF (Fully qualified CENTCOM FAO), FA Q EA PAC (Fully qualified INDOPACOM FAO), FAO Q WHEM (fully qualified SOUTHCOM FAO), FAO Q EUR (fully qualified EUCOM FAO), or FAO Q AFRICA (Fully qualified AFRICOM FAO).
-These AQDs require a regionally focused political-military master's degree or equivalent, documented language proficiency at an Interagency Language Roundtable level of two or higher in two of three modalities (listening, reading, speaking) with date of test not greater than two years old, and no less than six months of in-region experience.
-FAOs still working towards full qualification hold one of five FAO under-instruction AQDs: FAO T ME AF, FAO T EA PAC, FAO T WHEM, FAO T EUR, or FAO T AFRICA.
-Once qualified, language currency is maintained by retaking the DLPT every two years when most recent score is three or higher in at least two of three modalities, or annually when most recent scores are less than three in any two of three modalities. - c.
-Non-observed time for language study, master's-level education, and billet specific training (attaché or security assistance) is expected and should not be viewed negatively. - d.
-For merit reorder consideration, superior performance in arduous overseas assignment(s) typified by one or more of the following: mandatory unaccompanied billets; duty in remote, austere, and challenging locations, typically with unstable governments or significant environmental hazards (poor sanitation, high pollution, weak healthcare facilities, etc.); and/or tours in non-permissive environments usually under authoritarian regimes.
-In addition, clear recommendations toward early promotion, and especially future flag potential when identified by flag officers, should accompany sustained superior performance, and demonstrated leadership.

-- e.
-Fully qualified officers have an "FA" AQD; completion of Joint Foreign Area Officer Phase I (DOD-governed orientation course for new community accessions) and JPME Phase I; Current in a foreign language at 2/2 or above. - f.
-Best qualified officers demonstrate sustained superior performance leading their peers in at least one FAO billet type. - g.
-At this level, the FAO Community also values: - (1) Demonstrated leadership advancing NDS objectives versus strategic rivals, regardless of region. - (2) Demonstrated leadership developing Globally Integrated Base Plans, Global Campaign Plans, or Theater Security Cooperation plans, as well as leading GO/FO level international strategic engagements and exercises. - (3) Completion of advanced strategic and operational courses (MSOC, MOPC, JAWS, JIOPC, etc.). - (4) Participation in competitive fellowships, scholarship programs, or continued education focused on strategic warfighting advantage.
+Career progression produces officers who deliver assured global access and posture, interoperability with U.S. partners, and human information advantage for the Fleet.
+Successful FAOs demonstrate sustained superior performance and increasing responsibilities along three billet types: Security Cooperation (OPNAV, Fleet and CCMD Staff or Security Cooperation Offices (SCO)); Defense Attaché Service (Defense Attaché (DATT) or Naval Attaché (NATT)); and Strategy, Plans, and Policy (Navy, Joint, or Inter-Agency staffs).

+- b.
+Fully qualified FAOs receive the "FAO Q" AQD.
+This AQD requires: a political-military master's degree or equivalent; documented language proficiency at a level of 2 or higher in two of three modalities (listening, reading, speaking) with date of test not greater than two years old; and no less than six months of in-region experience.
+FAOs working toward full qualification hold the "FAO T" AQD. - c.
+Non-observed time for language study, master's-level education, and billet specific training is expected and should not be viewed negatively. - d.
+For merit reorder consideration, superior performance in arduous overseas assignment(s) typified by one or more of the following: duty in remote, austere, and challenging locations, typically with unstable governments, authoritarian or non-permissive regimes, or significant environmental hazards.
+Reserve Component FAOs serving on temporary periods of active-duty and considered for O-6 selection shall be considered for merit reorder under the same conditions. - e.
+Fully qualified officers have an "FA" AQD; completion of Joint Foreign Area Officer Phase I (JFAO Phase I) and JPME Phase I; and foreign language proficiency at 2/2 or above. - f.
+Best qualified officers demonstrate sustained superior performance leading their peers in at least one FAO billet.
+Key attributes include: - (1) Demonstrated ability to deliver strategic or operational outcomes while exemplifying Navy Core Values. - (2) Demonstrated ability to develop plans, self-assess, self-correct and contribute to problem-solving. - (3) Inclusive teammates who demonstrate initiative and collaboration with a variety of organizations (fleet, joint, interagency, international allies & partners). - g.
+At this level, the FAO community also values:

+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (1) Completion of advanced strategic and operational courses (MSOC, MOPC, JAWS, JIOPC, etc.). - (2) Fellowships, scholarship programs, or continued education focused on Pol-mil, strategy, or integrated multidomain warfighting planning.